In-ice Radio Signatures of Cosmic Ray Particle Cascades: General characteristics of the emission

 \subsubsection{Antenna grid}

 ~ We considered a 3D grid of 4704 antennas corresponding to three layers of 1568 positions each, located at a depth of $0\, \rm m$ (surface), 60 meters and 100 meters, as illustrated in the left-hand panel of Fig.~\ref{fig:AntennaLayout}.
-These depths were chosen to match those of the RNO-G detector.
+These depths were chosen to match those of the RNO-G detector, but are consistent with other detectors like ARA or the future IceCube-Gen2 radio detector.
 For the same reason, the air-ice boundary is set at an altitude of 3216 meters, corresponding to the one of Summit Station in Greenland.
 A typical antenna layer is shown in the right-hand panel of Fig.~\ref{fig:AntennaLayout}.
 We used a polar grid of antennas with a dense circular core between 0 and 250 meters from the shower impact point, and 24 outer arms, evenly spaced of $15^{\circ}$ each, for larger radial distances.
 The spacing of the inner core is fixed for every simulations, while the spacing of the outer arms is logarithmic and increases with the depth of the antenna layer and the shower zenith angle, to account for the fact that the footprint size increases with the distance to emission source.
 This specific grid was designed to capture both the specificities of the radio emission from the in-ice component, which requires a dense grid independently of the shower parameters, and those of the in-air component, which requires a sparse zenith-dependent spacing (see discussion Section~\ref{sec:LDF}).
-Furthermore, as also shown in Fig.~\ref{fig:AntennaLayout}, we shifted antenna layers below the surface so that our grid is always centered on the radio emission footprints.
+Furthermore, as also shown in Fig.~\ref{fig:AntennaLayout}, we shifted the antenna layers below the surface laterally so that our grid is always centered on the radio emission footprints.
 The offset was calculated by propagating a ray along the shower axis below the surface using Snell-Descartes's law.